yuxuan-z19/cudanalyst/benchmark/readme.md

-# CuBench: A collection of CUDA benchmarks
+# A collection of CUDA benchmarks